Martin Lock: BEM

 In November 1973, Lock launched his own comics fanzine, Bemusing Magazine (later known as BEM).
 Billed as "The Comics News Fanzine," the fanzine featured industry news and gossip, interviews, comic reviews, essays, columns, and comic strips.
 Early issues of Bemusing Magazine were sold to customers waiting outside the frequent comic marts held in London, as well as the annual edition of the British Comic Art Convention ("Comicon").

 One of Bemusing Magazine's key features was its publication of U.S.-based comics industry news that Lock acquired from the long-running American fanzine The Comic Reader (TCR).
 BEM was generally published on alternate months of Burton's Comic Media News, which also used TCR news, thus providing a dose of monthly comic industry news for readers of both publications.
 (Lock served as features editor for Comic Media News from 1973 to 1977, even after he launched BEM.)

 BEM was also famed for its lengthy letters pages, Reaction.
 Lock became a member of the British Amateur Press Association, which was formed in 1977 in part due to a letter published in Reaction.

 As time went, the fanzine also became more of a "strip-zine," with original comics content — some of it written by Lock — increasing year by year.
 Notable contributors over the years to BEM included Brian Bolland, Mike McMahon, Bryan Talbot, and Dave Gibbons.

 By the late 1970s BEM had become the UK's leading comics zine; Lock's efforts with led to him winning two Eagle Awards — the 1977 Eagle for Favourite British Fan Personality and the 1978 Eagle for Favourite British Writer.
 (Lock was also nominated for the 1977 Eagle for Favourite British Comics Writer.)
 BEM was thrice nominated for the Eagle Award for Favourite Fan Publication, winning the award in 1980 and 1981.

 BEM was acquired by the U.S.-based New Media Publishing (NMP) in 1981, ostensibly to distribute BEM in the U.S. and widen its readership.
 But production delays and the emphasis on British comics prevented the magazine from gaining a foothold.
 NMP produced only two issues before BEM faded away.
 In the end, BEM publishes 36 issues from 1973 to 1982.

 Fantasy Advertiser

 Quickly pivoting, Lock revived Fantasy Advertiser, a popular British fanzine dating back to 1965 which had been dormant for a years.
-He edited Fantasy Adveriser from 1981 to 1985, putting out 20 issues before handing over the editorial reins to Martin Skidmore, in order for Lock to focus on his next venture, Harrier Comics.
+He edited Fantasy Advertiser from 1981 to 1985, putting out 20 issues before handing over the editorial reins to Martin Skidmore, in order for Lock to focus on his next venture, Harrier Comics.